GTE: General Telephone

 In 1934, General Telephone Corporation was established with John Winn as president.
 The following year, the company created General Telephone Directory Company as a division.
 During World War II, General Telephone helped install phone service for military facilities.
 From 1946 to 1950, General Telephone obtained over 100,000 telephone lines and bought out Leich Electric Company.

 General Telephone's holdings included 15 telephone companies across 20 states by 1951, when Donald C. Power was named president of the company under chairman and long-time GT executive Morris F. LaCroix, replacing the retiring Harold Bozell (president 1940 – 1951).
 Power proceeded to expand the company through the 1950s principally through two acquisitions.

-In 1955, Theodore Gary & Company became a part of General Telephone and allowed the company to hold over 2 million telephone lines after the company merge.
+In 1955, Theodore Gary & Company became a part of General Telephone and allowed the company to hold over 2 million telephone lines after the companies merged.
 It also had a subsidiary, named the General Telephone and Electric Corporation, formed in 1930 with the Transamerica Corporation and British investors to compete against ITT.

 In 1959, Sylvania Electric Products merged into General Telephone and was renamed to General Telephone & Electronics Corporation (GT&E).
 Power also obtained the purchases of multiple companies. such as Lenkurt Electric Company, Inc and Peninsular Telephone Company.
 In 1960, GT&E International Incorporated was created as a branch company.
 Power was named C.E.O. and chairman in 1961, making way for Leslie H. Warner, formerly of Theodore Gary, to become president.
 Simultaneously, GT&E went on to buy Community Antenna Television providers.

 In 1964, Western Utilities Corporation became part of GT&E. Additional purchases during the 1960s included Hawaiian Telephone Company and Northern Ohio Telephone Company.
 At the end of the decade, ten million GT&E phones were active.

 In the late 1960s, GT&E joined in the search for a railroad car Automatic Car Identification system.
 It designed the KarTrak optical system, which won over other manufacturer's systems in field trials, but ultimately proved to need too much maintenance.
 In the late 1970s the system was abandoned.

 After a 1970 bomb attack to the company's headquarters in New York City, the company relocated to Stamford, Connecticut for their new headquarters.
 In 1971 GT&E undertook an identity change and became simply GTE, while Sylvania Electric Products became GTE Sylvania.
 The same year, Donald C. Power retired and Leslie H. Warner became chairman of the board.
 Theodore F. Brophy was brought in as president.

 In 1974, GTE worked with American Telephone & Telegraph in a project to create satellite stations.
 A few years later, the company's international branch was replaced by a GTE products company in 1976.
 Their products company remained until 1979.

 In 1979, GTE purchased Telenet to establish a presence in the growing packet switching data communications business.
 GTE Telenet was later included in the US Telecom joint venture.